Syvven/Rust-Projects/minitar/README.md

   - t: prints out the names of each file contained in the archive.
   - u: appends the specified files to the end of the specified archive.
 If any of the files do not exist in the archive, the program will error.
   - x: extracts the files from the specified archive.
 Overwrites existing files with same names.
 Errors if the archive name does not exist.
+- <archive_name> must end in .tar
+- None of the commands require files to be specified, however, nothing will be added if they are not specified.
+- The exact path to the files must be specified and they will be created in the same directory when extracted.